xKarimEid/chess-engine/README.md

-This is a no search based chess-engine which takes a position and outputs the best move.
-The network has not yet been trained here.
-The engine now spits out random moves and does not know anything about chess yet.
-In the next repo I will add a train/test dataset and train the actual model
+This is a no search based chess-engine which takes a position and predicts its evaluation.

 # Purpose

-How to use this repo?

-The neural network is untrained.
-There will be another repo to train the model and save it

-repo 1: Train tokenizer and network -> output a pckle file repo 2: Build a chess Engine with the tokenizer and pckle file (tokenizer and Network agnostic) - upload to docker? repo 3: chess engine UI - upload to docker?

-repo 4: Putting it all together

-# Chess Engine
+This repo shows how a tokenizer and a trained neural network can be used together as a chess engine.

+Given a position in FEN notation, it can be tokenized and then fed into a neural network to predict the winning percentage of the given position for the player whos turn it is.

+From a given position, all possible positions are found by making all legal moves in the position.
+The list of FEN positions is tokenized by the tokenizer.
+The tokenized fens are then forwarded through the neural network.
+For each position, the output of the neural network is from 0 to 63.
+Where 0 is loosing and 63 is winning.
+The binned percentages are in the perspective of the next person to play.

 No search based.
 Looks at a position and finds the best move by evaluating all positions one move ahead.
-Follows Tals principle where he says he only looks one move ahead?

-Chess engine is made up of three components
+This is inspired by capablanca when he was asked how many moves ahead do you calculate, to which he replies: “only one, but it is always the best one”

+# Chess Engine

-python-chess library for finding all legal moves in a given position.
+python-chess library is used for finding all legal moves in a given position.
 All legal moves result in different FEN positions.

 Tokenizer: Tokenizer takes in a list of FEN notations and encodes them to integers

 Neural network: Assigns each position to a specific category.
-There are 64 different categories where the first category describes a completely winning position and the last category is for completely loosing positions.
+There are 64 different categories where the first category describes a completely losing position and the last category is for completely winning positions.

 # Tokenizer

-Introduce FEN notation
+FEN notation intro

 The FEN notation has a maximum length of 71 but can vary in length.
 To tackle this, each FEN position is padded to reach the same length.
 This is a basic tokenizer and will in the next repo use a more advanced tokenizer.